ehug/camera_adjuster/README.md

 * Maya 2022 (with python 3) through 2024

 ## Installation
 * Place downloaded folder into your local "maya/scripts" folder.
+(Make sure it is named "camera_adjuster" and *not* "camera_adjuster-main")
 * Open Maya.
 * Open Maya's Script Editor.
 In a Python tab, run the tool using the following python code:
 ```python